startopsgroup/terraform-aws-static-site/README.md

 - Redirects www. requests to root domain

 ## Prerequisites
-- Create hosted zone for intended domain in Route53
+- Create hosted zone for intended domain in Route 53
 - Set the domain's nameservers to point to the AWS nameservers listed in the hosted zone

 ## Usage